bombasticSlacks/Aspirant/Game/Worlds/Aspirants/Embarking-Adventurers.md

 | 6        | A [[Magic-Items#Harmonic]] [[Magic-Items]] of artisan quality or worse.                                                                                   |

 ### Interests
-Embarking Aspirants have some trainings to help them on the road.
-Select 2 [[Game/Character-Development#Basic]] trainings to begin with.
+Embarking Aspirants have some training to help them on the road.
+Select 2 [[Game/Character-Development#Basic]] training to begin with.

 ### Example Characters
 Here are some example characters: